Nelleke20/notebook.buurtenrecommender/README.md

 ### Introduction
-Still trying to look for a house and somethimes we pass a very nice neighborhood.
-So the question I tried to answer was, if we like specific buurt in our province; can we find others that are look a likes?
+As we are still trying to look for a house, we sometimes pass very nice neigborhoods and image living there.
+When there are not houses available in these neigborhoods, we wished to know other places which are jst as nice.
+Therefor I decided to build an app which would recommend likeminded neigborhoods.
+Doesn't that sound very practical?
-This way creating a recommendersytem for buurten based on specific demographics of the place.
+So the question I tried to answer was, if we like specific neigborhoods in our province; can we recommend other neigborhoods that are look a likes?

 #### Starting date
 Dec 1, 2022